 While some rivers are considered sacred by the Hindus, some are even worshipped in the form of gods and goddesses.
-Have a look at the largest rivers in India given below!
+Have a look at the longest rivers in India given below!

 |River||Total Length (km)|